Davidson College Academic Regulations

-Students may elect to enroll in a foreign study program sponsored by another college or university.
-The program must be approved by the Office of Study Abroad and courses must be approved in advance by the Registrar.
-Students may also apply directly to a foreign university for participation in a year-long or semester-long program of study.
-The same approval processes apply.
-With the approval of the Registrar and the student’s adviser, students may also enroll for a semester or year at an accredited U.S. college or university.
-In either case, students are considered to be on approved study leave from Davidson College.
+Students may elect to enroll in a Davidson College approved foreign study program managed by another organizatio, college, or university.
+The program must be approved by the International Education Committee and courses must be approved in advance by the Registrar through Davidson’s Office of Education Abroad’s application process.
+Students may also apply directly to a foreign university for participation in winter or summer programs of study.
+The same application and approval processes apply.
+With the approval of the Registrar regarding coursework, students may also enroll for a semester or year at an accredited U.S. college or university.
+In either case, students are considered to be on approved personal leave from Davidson College.
 For such programs, including summer programs, regular transfer regulations and procedures apply.

 Credits Earned Prior to Matriculation at Davidson

 For transfer students, credit for one full year of normal academic credit at another college or university is transferred to Davidson as eight courses; credit for one academic semester as four courses.
 [Note: Grades of “D” or “F” and withdrawals might reduce the otherwise normal year’s credit at the former college to less than a normal year in credit acceptable to Davidson.]